dodbrian/httpoint/docs/spec.md

 ## Usage

+### Help Screen
+The help screen displays the current version of HTTPoint, retrieved from package.json, in the format "HTTPoint vX.Y.Z - Simple HTTP file server".

 ### Installation
 To enable running HTTPoint with `npx` on any computer, the package must be published to the npm registry.
 Follow these steps: